95% of customers agree their Specialist Financial Adviser demonstrates knowledge of their profession

 - Create a unique and detailed financial plan to help you prioritise and develop for the future.

 We understand how busy you are, with long working hours shaping minds and marking papers.
-That's why we’ll meet you at your place of work or online via video call, at a date and time that suits you best.
+That's why we've introduced video call appointments that can be arranged at a time that suits you.
+Or, if you prefer, you can meet with your Specialist Financial Adviser in person.

 Frequently asked questions

 Is the advice free?Meetings with our Specialist Financial Advisers are on a no obligation basis.
 If you do choose to take out one of our financial products as a result, there will be an initial advice charge and often some ongoing management charges to pay.
 While we may make recommendations for you, there’s no obligation to take out any Wesleyan products or services.